akhilsingh-git/KubA/README.md

 infrastructure, or any other necessary configurations.

 Note :
-Kindly use tools like terraform , prometheus and grafana Also Get it ready to deploy it on aws
+Kindly use tools like terraform, prometheus and grafana Also Get it ready to deploy it on aws